- Travel and Places»

 Diego Garcia was touched and held by imperialistic countries throughout its history.
 It was discovered uninhabited by the Portuguese and Spanish in 1544.
 It was then taken over by the French and was occupied by the French and Mauritians during the turn of the 18th century.
 It was used for marooning lepers, had slave labour camps, and had a few coal and oil stations.
 After the Treaty of Paris in 1814, DG was turned over to the United Kingdom.

-All local inhabitants, known as Ilois, of the island were relocated to nearby Mauritius In 1971 to meet the requirements of the agreement between the two superpowers in order for the US to build a military base on DG.
+All local inhabitants, known as Ilois or Chagossian, of the island were relocated to nearby Mauritius In 1971 to meet the requirements of the agreement between the two superpowers in order for the US to build a military base on DG.
 The relocation of about 1200 local inhabitants were told to be compensated for being exiled.
 The exiled inhabitants and their families have been fighting to get back to their home island ever since and is still in current litigation.
 (Update: The British upheld the expel decision and the native Chagossian cannot go back to their island.
 The US will not give up the strategic location of it's military presence.)

 In a calculated move in 2009, the UK proposed that the BIOT be considered as a marine reserve.
 This was proposed in order to prevent the Ilois to repossessed the island.
 The proposal would have to be set up in such a way that it would not restrict the use of the island by the military but would make it virtually impossible for the former inhabitants to reclaim the island.